 Lori Zoellner, Ph.D.

-Interests: Information processing abnormalities in the anxiety-based disorders, with emphasis on the prevention and treatment of chronic psychopathology following trauma exposure such as posttraumatic stress disorder.
+Interests: Understanding the processes (e.g., memory processing, fear learning) underlying the prevention and treatment of chronic psychopathology following trauma exposure, including fear and loss such as posttraumatic stress disorder and depression.

 |Do I accept and train new psychology graduate students in general?|